 With countless positive goals in mind, I have tried – and quickly abandoned – meditation many times over the years.
-It wasn’t until September 2020 when, along with so many others looking for tools with which to achieve mental wellness during the COVID-19 pandemic, that I committed to meditation.
-It was in service to this commitment, through trial-and-error, that I was finally able to discern that it wasn’t all meditation that had me stymied, it was guided meditation specifically, that was causing my frustration.
+It wasn’t until September 2020 that I committed to meditation, along with so many others looking for tools to achieve mental wellness during the COVID-19 pandemic.
+In service to this commitment, through trial and error, I could finally discern that it wasn’t all meditation that had me stymied.
+It was guided meditation specifically that was causing my frustration.

 Once I stopped trying to follow along with guided meditations, I started making headway.

-I achieved the most success with music/sounds on the Solfeggio Healing Frequencies.
+I succeeded most with music/sounds on the Solfeggio Healing Frequencies.

 The Solfeggio frequencies have been associated, since ancient times, with the creation of sacred music (including meditation music) thought to promote healing.

 Here are a few of these frequencies and the healing they promote.